JZhanSZ/Sensor_Threading/readme.md

 # Running the program

-Step 1: Building directory
+1. Building directory

 Make build directory if it has not been done so:

 	$ mkdir build

-Step 2: Creating applications
+2. Creating applications

 Build the application: